Call for Proposals

-The deadline to submit a concurrent session proposal is March 4, 2018.
+The deadline to submit a concurrent session proposal was March 7, 2018.

 FSI welcomes either digital or paper format posters describing relevant research, teaching with technology innovations, or effective program developments on your campus.
 Poster presenters are required to meet format, size, and technology specifics listed below, and to make available a digital or printed 1-page summary of poster highlights.

 - Paper (or fabric) format no greater than 48” x 36” or 36" x 48".
 Printing costs average $40-$100.
 Laminating is desirable, but not required.